Disappearance of Kirsa Jensen: Case still open

 The primary suspect was John Russell, who already had a conviction for rape.
 He identified himself to police as the man who was seen with Jensen at the gun emplacement.
 The police investigated his house and truck, but no evidence was found that Kirsa had been there.
 In 1985, Russell confessed to murdering Jensen but later retracted the confession.
 No charges were laid.

 In 1992, Russell committed suicide in a Hastings guest house after going to Lake Alice Hospital psychiatric facility for help with a medical condition.
 He left no note explaining why he killed himself.
 The case remains open and in 2009 the officer in charge said that there was probably more evidence to suggest Russell was not involved than that he was.

-In 1999 a Melbourne, Australia man confessed to police that he had killed Jensen, but this also proved unfounded.
+In 1999 in Melbourne, an Australian man confessed to police that he had killed Jensen, but this also proved unfounded.

 In 2012 workmen discovered human bones in the area and initially thought they were Jensen's.
 Examination found that they were too old.